Bakhtawar

 Bakhtawar is a Pakistani drama television series directed by Shahid Shafaat and first broadcast on Hum TV from 17 July 2022.
 It is produced by Momina Duraid under banner MD Productions.
-It features Yumna Zaidi in the title role as a young headstrong girl who wants escape from her difficulties and create a better tomorrow for herself.
+It features Yumna Zaidi in the title role as a young headstrong girl who wants to escape from her difficulties and create a better tomorrow for herself.
 It ended on 29 January 2023, after 25 episodes.

 Zaidi's performance in the series was praised for which she won Best TV Actress and Best TV Actress - Critics' choice awards at 22nd Lux Style Awards.

 Plot

 Living in a small village, Bakhtawar is an ambitious student living in a family of five with a mother, Shareefa, a disabled younger brother, Guddu, and an elder sister, Naseema.
 Her gambler father, Razaq, forcefully sends her Naseema in a forced marriage, and himself goes leaving the house.
 Due to poverty, Guddu's treatment couldn't be done and he dies on which her maternal uncle (Maamu) Hameed tries to get her married to his mentally challenged son, Raajo, forcefully.
 Bakhtawar doesn't let Hameed do so and flees to Karachi with Shareefa by the help of her best friend Naima's brother Ahad, who is in love with her and support her dreams.

 There, they live in Sakina's house who lives with her husband, Gaffar and is Shareefa's cousin.
 Bakhtawar tries to get a job but gets rejected from everywhere until she gets a job of bus conductor.
 However, it becomes difficult for her to pursue the job due to the behaviour of male passengers and her friend Parveen's murder by their boss after she refused to marry him.
 Sakina tells her husband that she will sell out them to Hameed as now she is jobless, unable to pay them.
 Bakhtawar hears it and leaves her house and rents a room from Haji Nazar, a shady man who lives with his wife, Naveeda, and is not in the favour of women's freedom.

 She eventually has to disguise herself as a man so she can try to get a job.
 She lives a double life of Bakhtawar and her twin brother Bakhtu.
 Bakhtawar as Bakhtu, then works in a restaurant as a waiter and witnesses Malik Dilawar, son of a politician, getting shot.
 She stays behind to help him and later, he hires her for his job.

 She works as Bakhtu as Dilawar's personal assistant.

 Dilawar is pressurised by his father Malik Sher Zaman to marry Hooriya, a budding politician, who is daughter of famous politician Chaudhary Dastageer, for his political career.
 However, Hooriya is a selfish and arrogant woman and she dislikes that Dilawar favours Bakhtu.

 Bakhtawar's neighbor Shahid aka Sheeda who is a loafer starts harassing her and sends proposal to her.
 When she refused he decided to throw acid on her face which he accidentally threw on Shahana, classmate of Bakhtawar.